 PICSI is a new micro-manipulative technique which is the only one to allow the selection of sperm based on its functional quality.

 Sperm is placed in a Petri dish containing hyaluronan hydrogel.
-For an intracytoplasmic sperm injection, the embryologist selects only embryos bound to hyaluronan.
+For an intracytoplasmic sperm injection, the embryologist selects only sperm bound to hyaluronan.

 The sperm for fertilization is selected based on the functional

 quality of its binding to hyaluronan with the PICSI method.

 Hyaluronate is a mucopolysaccharide, which occurs naturally as a part of the extracellular matrix of the cumulus cells surrounding the egg.
 To enable the sperm to successfully penetrate and fertilize the egg naturally it must be able to bind to the hyaluronan.
 However, only mature, biochemically competent sperm is able to bind to the hyaluronan.
 Scientific research has proved that hyaluronan-bound sperm has better morphology, statistically fewer chromosomal aneuploidies and higher DNA integrity.

 The advantage of the PISCI method is the objective selection of sperm according to its functional quality.
 It is important to realize that the selected sperm is essentially the same as one that would be successful in the natural reproductive process.
 When embryologists select the sperm using only visual observation, defects such as immature sperm, chromosomal aneuploidies or DNA damage cannot be detected.
 So, if it is suspected that there may be sperm with such defects in the sperm, fertilizing the eggs using the PICSI method is recommended.